open-cogsci/osdoc/content/neurospin2015.md

 Here, `random` and `string` are part of the Python standard library. `openexp.canvas.canvas` is part of OpenSesame: It's a class for presenting visual stimuli.

-Next, we need to define a number of variables that determine the details of the RSVP stream: (Note that, like before, we use `self.get()` to retrieve experimental variables that have been defined in a `loop`.)
+Next, we need to define several variables that determine the details of the RSVP stream: (Note that, like before, we use `self.get()` to retrieve experimental variables that have been defined in a `loop`.)

 ~~~ .python
 # Is T2 present?